Rostam Batmanglij

-Rostam Batmanglij (رستم باتمانقلیج, /fa/; born November 28, 1983), known mononymously as Rostam, is an American musician, record producer and songwriter.
+Rostam Batmanglij (رستم باتمانقلیج, /fa/) also known mononymously as Rostam, is an American musician, record producer, and songwriter.
 He was a founding member of the band Vampire Weekend, whose first three albums he produced.
-He has been described by Stereogum as one of the greatest pop and indie-rock producers of his generation.
 Rostam also works as a solo artist and is a member of electro-soul group Discovery.
 He produced his first number-one album, Vampire Weekend's Contra, when he was 26 years old.

 Batmanglij has been nominated for three Grammy Awards: twice for Best Alternative Music Album with Vampire Weekend (winning for Modern Vampires of the City) and once for Album of the Year as producer of Haim's Women in Music Pt.
 III.

-Early life
+Early life and education

-Batmanglij was born to Iranian parents, and grew up in Washington, D.C.
+Rostam Batmanglij was born on November 28, 1983), to Iranian parents, and grew up in Washington, D.C.
 His mother is cookbook author Najmieh Batmanglij, while his father is a publisher.
 His parents arrived in D.C. in 1983.
 His brother is independent filmmaker Zal Batmanglij.

-The two have collaborated on multiple projects.
-They worked together on the film Sound of My Voice, which Rostam scored and which Zal directed and co-wrote.
-Rostam also composed an original piece for piano that was featured in Zal's film The East.
-Most recently, Rostam composed the music for both seasons of Zal's television series The OA.
+Batmanglij majored in music at Columbia University, where he joined the band Vampire Weekend in 2006.
+"At Columbia, I would study classical harmony in classes and I would study music on my own, and I would try to re-create songs that I love in recordings...that was really how I learned."